cdamus/emf.compare/plugins/org.eclipse.emf.compare.uml2.facade.tests/src/org/eclipse/emf/compare/uml2/facade/tests/data/useCases.md

 * the left model adds a home interface for the Thing bean
 * the right model adds a home interface of the same name but for the Whatsit bean (conflict)

+### Use case u1

+A pure UML scenario (no profile, no façade) for verification that UML models without façades are still sensibly compared.
+Provides a three-way comparison in which

+* the base model has a class with an attribute of some primitive type
+* the left model changes the attribute's type to some other primitive type
+* the right model changes that attribute's type to some third type